Dems put divides aside, rally behind Biden at convention

 “George should be alive today,” Philonise Floyd said matter-of-factly.

-Also speaking was Kristin Urquiza, an Arizona woman who lost her father to COVID-19, which has killed more than 170,000 people in the United States.
+Also speaking was Kristin Urquiza, an Arizona woman who lost her father to COVID-19, which has killed more than 170,000 Americans as of Monday evening.

 “My dad was a healthy 65-year-old,” she said.
 “His only preexisting condition was trusting Donald Trump, and for that, he paid with his life.”